ahmedb24/devops-pbl/projects/project2.md

 <br>

 # **STEP 3 — INSTALLING MYSQL**
-Now that you have a web server up and running, you need to install a Database Management System (DBMS) to be able to store and manage
-<br>data for your site in a relational database.
-MySQL is a popular relational database management system used within PHP environments,
-<br>so we will use it in our project.
+Now that you have a web server up and running, you need to install a Database Management System (DBMS) to be able to store and manage data for your site in a relational database.
+MySQL is a popular relational database management system used within PHP environments, so we will use it in our project.
 <br>

 Again, use ‘apt’ to acquire and install this software: